 For this round of BUILD Transportation grants, the maximum award is $25 million, and no more than $90 million can be awarded to a single State.
 Plus, at least 50 percent of funds must be awarded to projects located in rural areas.
 Paducah is classified as a rural area.

-The deadline to submit an application is July 15, 2019.
+The deadline to submit an application was July 15, 2019.

 At its July 9, 2019, meeting, the Paducah Board of Commissioners approved applying for the BUILD Transportation Grant.
 The City of Paducah is partnering with the Paducah-McCracken County Riverport Authority to seek grant funds totaling $15.3 million with a local match of $1.5 million.